Linda Rosenkrantz: Peter Hujar's Day

-In 1974, Linda Rosenkrantz embarked on another tapecentric project.
-She asked a number of her friends and acquaintances, including artist Chuck Close and photographer Peter Hujar, to write down everything they did on one particular day, then to meet with her to report and record in conversation the events of their day.
+In 1974, Linda Rosenkrantz embarked on another tape-based project.
+She asked a number of her friends and acquaintances, including Peter Hujar and artist Chuck Close, to write down everything they did on one particular day, then to meet with her to report and record in conversation the events of their day.
 Forty years later, in 2021, a transcript of the Hujar chapter was published in book form by Magic Hour Press as Peter Hujar's Day.
-The book was adapted into a film, Peter Hujar's Day, directed by Ira Sachs and starring Ben Whishaw, as Peter Hujar and Rebecca Hall as Rosenkrantz.
+The book was adapted into a film, Peter Hujar's Day, directed by Ira Sachs and starring Ben Whishaw as Peter Hujar and Rebecca Hall as Rosenkrantz.

 Baby Names

-In 1988, Rosenkrantz co-wrote with Pamela Redmond Satran, Beyond Jennifer and Jason: An Enlightened Guide to Naming Your Baby, (St. Martin's Press), a book that is considered to have revolutionized the naming of children in the US and beyond, the first name guide to organize names into lists, identify style trends, calculate name popularity, and analyze the effects of pop culture on naming trends.
+In 1988, Rosenkrantz co-wrote with Pamela Redmond Satran, Beyond Jennifer and Jason: An Enlightened Guide to Naming Your Baby, a book that is considered to have revolutionized the naming of children in the United States and beyond, the first name guide to organize names into lists, identify style trends, calculate name popularity, and analyze the effects of pop culture on naming trends.
 This was followed by a series of nine more books on such specialty areas as British names, Irish names, Jewish names, and Cool Names and the encyclopedic Baby Name Bible.

 In 2008, the website nameberry.com was launched by Rosenkrantz and Satran, based on their ten books on the subject.
 Nameberry has become the world's leading website devoted to baby names.
-It is widely recognized as the international authority on baby name style, history, and trends, attracting six million unique monthly visitors and 25 million page views from virtually every country around the world, and is still growing.
+It is widely recognized as the international authority on baby name style, history, and trends, attracting six million unique monthly visitors and 25 million page views from virtually every country around the world.

 Ex

-In 2018, five sections of Rosenkrantz's taped work-in-progress, Ex, were excerpted and published in comix form on the Lena Dunham/Jenni Konner website lennyletter.
-The concept of this book was to invite a number of old boyfriends for dinner, one by one, serve each of them the same menu, and have a tape recorder running from the moment they entered her Upper East Side apartment to the moment they left.
+In 2018, five sections of Rosenkrantz's taped work-in-progress, Ex, were excerpted and published in comix form on Lena Dunham and Jenni Konner's newsletter Lenny Letter.
+The concept of the book was to invite a number of old boyfriends for dinner, one by one, serve each of them the same menu, and have a tape recorder running from the moment they entered her Upper East Side apartment to the moment they left.
 The resultant edited transcripts display not only a diversity of male personalities but shifting versions of Rosenkrantz herself.